johnnycardy/StackRedis.L1/README.md

 The `Set` type is heavily accelerated using a `HashSet` used for in-memory storage.

 **SortedSet**
-This is work in progress.
-Only `SortedSet` operations involving `score` are currently accelerated.
-This is done using the concept of 'disjointed sets' - a collection of sorted subsets of the full sorted set.
-This is a picture of the full sorted set "with gaps".
-If a retrieval request is made involving a gap, then the request is passed to Redis and the result is cached - plugging that gap in-memory.
+`SortedSet` operations involving `score` are currently accelerated.
+This is done using the concept of 'disjointed sets' in memory - a collection of sorted subsets of the full sorted set.
+It would be possible to use the same technique to accelerate calls involving Rank.

 **List**
-The `List` type is not accelerated, as it cannot be cached meaningfully in-memory.
-This is because operations generally involve the head or the tail of the list, and we cannot know whether or not we have the head or tail in-memory.
-Most operations would involve invalidating any in-memory list data and so there would be little benefit.
+The `List` type is not accelerated, as it cannot be cached meaningfully in memory.
+This is because operations generally involve the head or the tail of the list, and we cannot know whether or not we have the head or tail in memory.
+Most operations would involve invalidating the entire list data and so there would be little benefit.
 All `List` operations are passed through directly to Redis.